anvilsecure/azure-sphere-re/README.md

 During our reverse engineering, we identified three potential issues with the MS Azure Sphere operating system:

-* [ASXipFS Device Nodes](https://github.com/anvilventures/azure-sphere-re/wiki/Issues#asxipfs-device-nodes) - It was possible to create app images with device nodes allowing an app access to devices it otherwise could not access.
+* [ASXipFS Device Nodes](https://github.com/anvilventures/azure-sphere-re/wiki/Issues#asxipfs-device-nodes) - It was possible to create app images with device nodes to allow an app to access devices it otherwise could not access.
 * [Peripheral Disable DoS](https://github.com/anvilventures/azure-sphere-re/wiki/Issues#peripheral-disable-dos) - A malicious app on the device can disable peripherals used by other apps.
 * [Image Metadata Parsing DoS](https://github.com/anvilventures/azure-sphere-re/wiki/Issues#peripheral-disable-dos) - Our image metadata parsing fuzzer can reliably cause the device to become non-bootable and require a recovery action.